-In addition, the resident will actively participate in development, implementation, and revision of Collaborative Practice Agreements for transplant pharmacists at UTC.
+- In addition, the resident will actively participate in the implementation, and revision of a Drug Therapy Management Protocol for transplant pharmacists at UTC.

 The research project will be presented as an abstract and as a platform presentation at the regional Alcalde Southwest Residency Leadership Conference in the spring.
 The resident is strongly encouraged to submit an abstract of the research project at a regional or national pharmacy or transplant meeting, specifically the American Transplant Congress.
 The research project must also be submitted in manuscript form to the RPD and the resident is strongly encouraged to submit the manuscript for publication in a peer-reviewed journal.

 This longitudinal rotation is structured to provide the resident experience in self-evaluation of their strengths, goals, progress throughout the residency, and areas for improvement.
 Self-evaluations will be completed and discussed between the resident and residency leadership on a quarterly basis, then incorporated into each resident’s personal development plan.

 The length of each patient care rotation is usually four weeks, but may be flexible, depending on the needs and interests of the individual resident.
 The following rotations are required:

 - Pediatric Transplant

 - Must have at least one rotation with a focus on each of the following organ transplants, for a minimum of 4 rotations total during the year:

 - Kidney Transplant I & II

 - Liver Transplant I & II

 Other rotations available on an elective basis include but are not limited to the following: